-- Plug one end of the optional i.LINKTM cable (1) into the i.LINKTM connector (2) of the computer and the other end into the DV Out connector (3) on the digital video camera recorder. - 2 Launch the DVgate application. - On Sony digital video cameras, connectors labelled DV Out, DVIn/Out or i.LINKTM are i.LINKTM-compatible.
+- Plug one end of the optional i.LINKTM cable (1) into the i.LINKTM connector (2) of the computer and the other end into the DV Out connector (3) on the digital video camera recorder. - Launch the DVgate application.

+On Sony digital video cameras, connectors labelled DV Out, DV In/Out or i.LINKTM are i.LINKTM-compatible.

 The Sony digital video camera recorder is an example; your digital video camera recorder may need to be connected differently.
 If your digital video camera recorder includes a Memory StickTM slot, you can copy images from it to your computer via a Memory StickTM.
-To do so, simply copy images on the Memory StickTM, then use a special PC Card adapter to insert it into your computer.
+To do so, simply copy images on the Memory StickTM, then insert it into the Memory StickTM slot of your computer.

-You cannot access the pictures stored on a Memory Stick $^{TM}$ when using an i.LINK $^{TM}$ connection.
+You cannot access the pictures stored on a Memory StickTM when using an i.LINKTM connection.